-Dr. Victor Kalman is an orthopedist.
-Dr. Kalman has received a 4.0 out of 5 star rating by his patients.
-He is in-network for Coventry, Aetna HSA, and Coventry HSA, as well as other insurance carriers.
-He is a graduate of Philadelphia College of Osteopathic Medicine.
+Dr. Victor Kalman's specialty is orthopedics/orthopedic surgery.
+His average patient rating is 4.0 stars out of 5.
+He accepts Coventry, Aetna HSA, and Coventry HSA, as well as other insurance carriers.
+Dr. Kalman attended medical school at Philadelphia College of Osteopathic Medicine.

 Clinical interests: Sports Health, Replacement Arthroplasty

-Dr. Bijoy Ghosh works as an orthopedist and sports medicine specialist in Elkton, MD and Chestertown, MD.
-He attended medical school at Seth G.S.
+Dr. Bijoy Ghosh is an orthopedics/orthopedic surgery and sports medicine specialist in Elkton, MD and Chestertown, MD.
+He graduated from Seth G.S.
 Medical College.
-Patients rated him highly, giving him an average of 4.0 stars out of 5.
-Dr. Ghosh accepts Coventry, Coventry Bronze, and Coventry Silver.
-He is affiliated with Union Hospital Health System and Chester River Hospital Center.
+His patients gave him an average rating of 4.0 out of 5 stars.
+Dr. Ghosh accepts Coventry, Coventry Bronze, Coventry Silver, and more.
+Dr. Ghosh is affiliated with Union Hospital Health System and Chester River Hospital Center.

-Dr. Andrew Cumiskey is an orthopedic surgeon.
-Dr. Cumiskey's professional affiliations include Union Hospital Health System and Chester River Hospital Center.
-He is a graduate of Thomas Jefferson University, Jefferson Medical College.
-Patients rated him highly, giving him an average of 4.0 stars out of 5.
-He is in-network for several insurance carriers, including Coventry, Coventry Bronze, and Coventry Silver are among the insurance carriers that Dr. Cumiskey honors.
+Dr. Andrew Cumiskey is a medical specialist in orthopedics/orthopedic surgery.
+His professional affiliations include Union Hospital Health System and Chester River Hospital Center.
+Dr. Cumiskey graduated from Thomas Jefferson University, Jefferson Medical College.
+Patients gave him an average rating of 4.0 stars out of 5.
+Coventry, Coventry Bronze, and Coventry Silver are among the insurance carriers that Dr. Cumiskey honors.